The spring flowers of the Cape West Coast, Cederberg and Namaqualand in the Northern Cape have a worldwide reputation.

 - Get out of your car and walk amongst the flowers – you will appreciate them so much more!

 - Pick up a printed flower guide to add to your enjoyment.
-These are available for not much money from various tourism offices.
+These are available for not much money from various tourism offices in the region.
+They will give you photos and names of the most common flowers you are likely to see.

 - Don’t pick the flowers!

-We suggest that you head north to Springbok and then meander southwards at a more leisurely pace so that the spring flowers are always facing you.
+We suggest that you head north to Springbok relatively fast.
+And then meander southwards at a more leisurely pace.
+So that the spring flowers are always facing you.
 There are various side roads which are often rewarding for flowers.
 Visit the Goegap Nature Reserve near Springbok and Skilpad Wildflower Reserve at Kamieskroon.

-(However if you are travelling in September, dont plan much time here as usually the best displays are over.)
+(However if you are travelling in September, don’t plan to spend time here, as nearly always the best displays are over.)

-Try to include Niewoudtville on any flower tour.
+Try to include Niewoudtville on any flower tour (if you book early enough).
 Many flowers, bulbs and orchid species that are not found anywhere else in South Africa can be seen here.
 The other charming aspect of Nieuwoudtville is the number of local farms which open their gates to visitors (usually for a small fee).
 They allow you to drive all over the farm viewing the flowers – perfect for picnics.
-Some even also have little curio shops and’coffee shops during the flower season.
+Some even also have little curio and coffee shops for daytime meals during the flower season.

-From Nieuwoudtville you travel down the dramatic, if slightly challenging, Botterkloof pass and into the Cedarberg.
-This is not recommended in bad weather!
+From Nieuwoudtville you travel down the dramatic Botterkloof pass and into the Cedarberg region.
+(Note: this is not recommended in bad weather!)
 At the foothills of the Cedarberg lies the picturesque town of Clanwilliam and a number of rewarding flower routes.
 These include the splendid Bieudouw valley.
 Which can be the highlight of any flower tour in a good year, as well as the Boskloof valley or Nardouwsberg.

 A visit to the Ramskop Wild Flower Garden is an absolute must!
 Ramskop probably has one of the best displays of wild flowers in the country.
 And it looks especially fine during the flower season and beyond.
 There’s a new medical plant section in the garden.

 TIP: Accommodation in Nieuwoudtville often gets booked months in advance.
-But you can stay in the Clanwilliam area for 3 nights and use it as a base.
-Good options are Cederberg Ridge Wilderness Lodge, just outside town.
+But you can stay in the Clanwilliam area for 3 nights and use it as a base to visit both Clanwilliam and Nieuwoudtville.
+It is a full day trip to Nieuwoudtville but worth it.
+Good options are Cederberg Ridge Wilderness Lodge, just outside town or Yellow Aloe guesthouse.

 The high Cederberg Mountains don’t usually have many spring flowers.
 (As the real displays are in the drier valleys).
 But higher up in the Cedarberg mountains, the protea flowers and other fynbos species are seen later on in the spring (September to October) with their spectacular large bulbous flowers.